Neutral / cushion / high arch

 Lying in the outsole area is the Omega Flex Grooves.
 This technology provides added flexibility to the platform without compromising the shoe's cushioning system.
 As a result, the foot lifts off the ground naturally with each stride.

 The DNA cushioning technology and BioMoGo midsole are fused to come up with the BioMoGo DNA foam material.
-These two premier technologies deliver a more responsive cushioning that is sure to suit the needs of every runner.
+This midsole technology is also featured in the Adrenaline GTS 19, a popular Brooks running shoe.
+The premier BioMoGo technology delivers a more responsive cushioning that is sure to suit the needs of every runner.
 This system is essential in following and adapting to the shape and motion of the foot for additional comfort.

 Around the shoe lies the lightweight Guide Rails.
 These sections of the platform support and guide the foot in the heel-to-toe transition.
 It also prevents the foot from irregular pronation, especially when standing or running.